 Llama Llama Misses Mama by Anna Dewdney, 2009

 (Ages 2 – 6)

 This is a wonderful book to use with children who have separation anxiety or who just need a little encouragement about starting school.
-It serves as a gentle reminder that parents always come back and that it is okay to have fun without them.

 Simple rhymes capture little Llama’s initial apprehension of going to school without his mom.
 While he observes other children playing, he does not participate and finally breaks down into tears.
 After the teacher reassures him that his mom will be back at the end of the day, Llama joins in on the fun.
 He enjoys the rest of the afternoon, but still jumps for joy upon his mother’s return.
 The story ends with the comforting words, “Llama finds out something new – he loves Mama…and school, too!”

 (Ages 3 – 6)

 When Chester Raccoon is nervous about starting school for the first time, his mother kisses his hand.
 She explains that with this kiss, he will still feel her love even when they are apart.
 Anytime he gets nervous he can look at his hand and remember his mother loves him.
 This is a picture book that has withstood the test of time and provides a great way for parents to reassure their own children about starting school.

 I Love You All Day Long by Francesca Rusackas; illustrated by Priscilla Burris, 2003